CircuitQ: An open-source toolbox for superconducting circuits: From the circuit to the symbolic Hamiltonian

 \section{From the circuit to the symbolic Hamiltonian}

 The first step in the analysis of the quantum properties of a superconducting circuit is the construction of the circuit Hamiltonian.
 Our software implementation automates the process to derive the symbolic Hamiltonian.
-A multitude of techniques for circuit quantization has been developed, including several based on the method of nodes \cite{burkard_multilevel_2004, girvin2011circuit, vool_introduction_2017, kerman_efficient_2020}, black box quantization~\cite{nigg2012black, solgun2014blackbox} and others \cite{minev2020energy, minev2021circuit}.
+A multitude of techniques for circuit quantization has been developed, including several based on the method of nodes \cite{burkard_multilevel_2004, girvin_circuit_2014, vool_introduction_2017, kerman_efficient_2020}, black box quantization~\cite{nigg2012black, solgun2014blackbox} and others \cite{minev_energy-participation_2021, minev2021circuit}.
 Here we follow the method of nodes-based approach, which is generally applicable to any superconducting circuit that includes capacitances, inductances, and Josephson junctions, given the realistic condition that spurious capacitances exist between all circuit nodes.

-The starting point of circuit quantization is a circuit diagram such as the one shown in Fig.~\ref{fig:circuit}, which is a lumped-element representation of a prospective on-chip microfabricated device.
-A similar version of this circuit example can be found in Ref.~\cite{leib_many-body_2015}.
+The starting point of circuit quantization is a circuit diagram such as the one shown in figure~\ref{fig:circuit}, which is a lumped-element representation of a prospective on-chip microfabricated device.
+A similar version of this circuit example can be found in reference~\cite{leib_many-body_2015}.
 The circuit diagram can be seen as a graph with the circuit elements on its edges.
-The nodes are then home to the conjugate charge and flux variables, which represent the charge stored on capacitances connected to the node and the flux along a specific path from the node to ground, respectively.
-They are denoted as the node charge $Q_i$ and node flux $\Phi_i$, while $\vec{Q}$ and $\vec{\Phi}$ are the vectors of all charge and flux variables ordered by node index.
+The nodes are then home to the conjugate charge and flux variables, which represent the charge stored on capacitances connected to the node, and the flux along a specific path from the node to ground, respectively.
+They are denoted as the node charge $q_i$ and node flux $\Phi_i$, while $\vec{q}$ and $\vec{\Phi}$ are the vectors of all charge and flux variables ordered by node index.
 One or more ground nodes can be specified by the user when initializing an instance of the \texttt{CircuitQ} class.
-Additionally, all active nodes with only one ungrounded neighbouring node are added to the ground nodes.
+Additionally, all active nodes with only one neighbouring node are added to the ground nodes if the neighbouring node is ungrounded.
+An active node is a node that is connected to a capacitance as well as an inductive element.
 If no ground node could be specified, an active node is chosen to be the ground node.
-Node $0$ is the ground node of the circuit depicted in Fig.~\ref{fig:circuit}.
-In the software, the circuit graph is implemented as a \texttt{MultiGraph} instance of the NetworkX package~\cite{hagberg_exploring_2008}.
-A code example to initialize the circuit in Fig.~\ref{fig:circuit} is given in Appendix~\ref{appendix:code_fig_circuit}.
-We note that a graph is automatically simplified using the common rules for parallel and series capacitors.
+Node $0$ is the ground node of the circuit depicted in figure~\ref{fig:circuit}.
+Ground nodes do not appear in the constructed Hamiltonian and the associated variables are removed from vector $\vec{q}$ and $\vec{\Phi}$.